Overview of the Visiting Artist Program

 - Potable water OR a water filter OR a means of treating water from within the Park

-- Art materials for planned projects
+- Art materials for planned projects, journals for writing

 - Additional art materials for use by the public during workshops